 SMBs will need to fill Paycheck Protection Program Form, then apply through an eligible lender.
 It’s a quick and easy form, but bear in mind that time is of the essence.
 There are millions of small businesses in the United States fighting to stay alive, so it’s important to submit your Paycheck Protection Program (PPP) application as soon as possible.

-Small businesses experiencing a temporary loss of revenue due to COVID-19 are eligible for an infusion of up to $10,000 through this program (amounts vary based on number of employees and other factors).
+Small businesses experiencing a temporary loss of revenue due to COVID-19 are eligible for an infusion of up to $10,000 through this program (amounts vary based on the number of employees and other factors).
 This loan advance does not have to be repaid—whether or not your loan application is approved, making EIDL a good option if you need to access capital quickly and don’t need a bigger loan amount.

 Electronic signatures allow you to turn documents around faster than ever, and ensure that you are submitting complete, accurate paperwork.
 When time is of the essence, electronic signatures are your friend – especially when you don’t have access to your office space, which is likely where your printer and scanner live.